vOptSolver/vOptLib/UKP/repeatedCosts.md

 # UKP: instances with repeated costs

-We consider here a very particular class of instances inside of which the costs are repeated several times in consecutive items for both objectives.
+This series proposes a class of instances where the costs are repeated several times in consecutive items for both objectives.

 This kind of instances have been proposed in the following paper.